graham-it/DirBrowser/README.md

 |db128    |C128 (executable from both 40 and 80 columns)|
 |db264    |264 Series (C16, Plus/4, and other TED machines)|

-The "boot" file is optional and (for now) is only available for the C64.
+The "tdb64" file is optional and (for now) is only available for the C64.
 It is a self-executing file (it starts without RUN) that installs the "Fast Load" routine and then loads the main "fb64" program with the "Turbo" option enabled (by default), which can be disabled by the user using the appropriate menu button.

 Note:
-With "Turbo" installed, you cannot reload Dir Browser via the "boot" file (for example, at the end of a BASIC program).
+With "Turbo" installed, you cannot reload Dir Browser via the "tdb64" file (for example, at the end of a BASIC program).
 You must reload it directly via the main "fb64" file.\
-Another method is to press RUN/STOP+RESTORE to deactivate the "Fast Load" routine, then relaunch Dir Browser from "boot".\
+Another method is to press RUN/STOP+RESTORE to deactivate the "Fast Load" routine, then relaunch Dir Browser from "tdb64".\
 This is because the "Fast Load" routine is not compatible with self-executing files, such as those found in various versions of GEOS (and in some games such as GP Circuit, Hot Wheels, and Test Drive 2).